3 FTSE 100 Dividend Stocks to Consider in 2023

 National Grid owns and operates electricity and natural gas transmission networks throughout Great Britain, where it enjoys a near total monopoly.
 It’s the only company licensed to transmit electricity in England and Wales, meaning all electricity generated in these countries has to pass through its network.

-FTSE 100 Highest Dividend Yielding Stocks
+FTSE 100 Highest Dividend Yield Stocks

 FTSE 100 Highest Yielding Dividend Stocks: